opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ### Removing the Security plugin from OpenSearch

-Do the following to remove the plugin from the OpenSearch core.
+Do the following to remove the plugin from the OpenSearch.

 1. Delete the `plugins/opensearch-security` folder on all nodes.
 1. Delete all `plugins.security.*` configuration entries from `opensearch.yml`.